Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 Learning the parameter change connecting two states via state compression is challenging.
 Restricting the problem to scenarios where state changes are highly localized has proven effective in mitigating this issue, easing optimization and generally improving convergence \cite{Sinibaldi2023}.
 This simplification, however, usually comes at the cost of an unfavourable scaling of the number of optimizations, typically scaling with $N$ (c.f.~\cref{sec:trotter}).

-We propose to reduce the complexity of the nonlinear optimizations by splitting $\hat \Lambda$ as $\hat \Lambda = \hat X + \hat Z$, where $\hat Z$ acts diagonally in the computational basis \footnote{Acting diagonally in the computational basis means that $\bra{a}\hat{Z}\ket{b} \propto \delta_{ab}$.} while $\hat X$ is an off-diagonal matrix.
-The rationale will be to extract the diagonal operators which can be applied exactly to an NQS.
+We propose to reduce the complexity of the nonlinear optimizations by splitting $\hat \Lambda$ as $\hat \Lambda = \hat X + \hat Z$, where $\hat Z$ acts diagonally in the computational basis\footnote{Acting diagonally in the computational basis means that $\bra{a}\hat{Z}\ket{b} \propto \delta_{ab}$.} while $\hat X$ is an off-diagonal matrix.
+The rationale will be to extract the diagonal operators which can be applied exactly to any variational parametrization.

 We consider the decomposition

 where